Push plates for using Dual tension

 The notched plate is the same size as the standard. the only difference is a notch to accommodate the frenulum if one still exists

 For years I made what is called a conform plate.
 This plate is deeper and a little wider then the standard size push plate.

-The Frenulum can be small or pronounced.
+The frenulum can be small or pronounced.
 This area will get more pressure placed on it when using a standard plate resulting in pain and discomfort in this area.
-A relief notch in needed to help avoid this problem.
+The relief notch in needed to help avoid this problem.

 Guys that are tightly circumcised will find the tugging method easier to start with since it requires less slack skin to use.